BrainProtest/ed-pve-combat/docs/outfitting/overview.md

 ## Notes

 It is not recommended to upgrade to the next ship as soon as the basic hull is affordable.
-Unupgraded ships are with no exception bad, and will most likely represent a downgrade from a previous upgraded ship.
+Ships without upgraded modules are with no exception bad, and will most likely represent a downgrade from a previous upgraded ship.

 On combat ships, you should only carry modules directly beneficial to the ships combat effectiveness under normal circumstances.